-The ALS operates through three zones covering all of NSW and ACT.
-The zones are called Northern Zone, Western Zone and Central South Eastern Zone.
+The ALS operates through regions covering all of NSW and ACT.
+The regions are called Northern Region, Western Region and Central South Eastern Region.
+We also have a Specialist Region.

-Each Zone is managed by a Zone Manager (and a Deputy Zone Manager in the Western Zone) reporting directly to the Chief Executive Officer.
+Each Region is managed by a Regional Manager reporting directly to the Chief Executive Officer.

-Each Zone also has a Criminal Law Principal Legal Officer (and a Deputy Principal Legal Officer in the Central South Eastern Zone) reporting directly to their Zone Manager.
+Each Region also has a Criminal Law Principal Legal Officer (and a Deputy Principal Legal Officer in the Central South Eastern Region) reporting directly to their Regional Manager.

 The ALS Executive comprises the Senior Management team of the ALS and includes the Chief Executive Officer, Chief Legal Officer and Chief Financial Officer.